toddaustin07/edge_envisalink/README.md

 ## Known Issues

+- The DSC Panel device Settings fields used for configuration are in random order (Edge issue)
 - The Additional Partition Commands that you can select from the panel device details screen are in random order (Edge issue)
-- The Settings fields you can modify from the panel device settings screen are in random order (Edge issue)
 - Settings field changes may result in multiple duplicate notifications to the driver (Edge issue)
 - Switches and status attributes may not get initially set correctly when devices are first created (Edge issue).
 However they will eventually correct themselves as DSC updates are received, and/or an alarm/disarm cycle is completed